You'll need to be able to lead as well as work as part of a team.

 - Hotel/leisure groups.

 Vacancies are advertised online, by careers services, specialist recruitment agencies and in local and national newspapers.
-More information can be found in publications such as The Caterer and British Hotelier and Restaurateur and on the Institute of Hospitality website.
+More information can be found in publications such as The Caterer and on the Institute of Hospitality website.
 Networking and speculative approaches to employers are advisable, particularly for graduate training schemes with larger restaurants.

 Employers may favour candidates with a relevant degree or HND in business studies, management, hospitality management or hotel and catering.
 However, it is also possible to work your way up to a management position without a degree, and there are apprenticeships available in the industry at a range of levels.